Vermont CPA requirements

 - 3 semester hours in Ethics: business ethics, philosophical ethics or accounting ethics

-In addition to the CPA Exam, you must also complete more college credits and gain experience.
+In addition to the CPA Exam, you must complete one of the following combined education and experience requirements:

 Vermont CPAs must renew their license every two years.